ADFSD honors fallen XVIII Airborne parachute rigger

-John and Joanne Burri read a sign dedicating a U.S. Army Quartermaster School’s Aerial Delivery and Field Services Department parachute-packing classroom in memory of their son, Spc.
-Eric T. Burri July 21 on Fort Lee, Va.
-Burri was an XVIII Airborne Corps parachute rigger who lost his life serving in Iraq in 2005.
-(U.S. Army photo by Dani Johnson)
+FORT LEE, Va. -- The U.S. Army Quartermaster School’s Aerial Delivery and Field Services Department dedicated one of its parachute-packing classrooms July 21 in memory of a XVIII Airborne Corps parachute rigger who lost his life serving in Iraq in 2005.

+Spc.
+Eric T. Burri, originally from Michigan, joined the Army in 2003.
+He became a parachute rigger and was stationed at Fort Bragg, North Carolina.
+In September 2004, he volunteered to deploy to Kuwait in support of Operation Iraqi Freedom as a convoy security gunner.
+While on a mission in Iraq in June 2005, his vehicle was hit by an improvised explosive device which ended his life.
+Burri, at 21, became the second U.S. Army parachute rigger to die in combat since World War II.

+“The best way to memorialize heroes, such as Specialist Eric Burri, is to remind people who they were, what their sacrifice and their family’s sacrifice mean to our nation,” said Jason Hanifin, ADFSD Director.
+“The simplest and most effective method is to remember them by saying their name.
+Specialist Burri signed up to protect and defend our nation, our way of life, to protect our families and to ensure freedom and democracy were preserved so all Americans can enjoy our way of life today.

 |Date Taken: